zogzog/cubicweb/doc/book/en/admin/setup.rst

 .. _`virtualenv`: http://virtualenv.openplans.org/

 A working compilation chain is needed to build the modules that include C extensions.
-If you really do not want to compile anything, installing `Lxml <http://lxml.de/>`_, `Twisted Web <http://twistedmatrix.com/trac/wiki/Downloads/>`_ and `libgecode
+If you really do not want to compile anything, installing `lxml <http://lxml.de/>`_, `Twisted Web <http://twistedmatrix.com/trac/wiki/Downloads/>`_ and `libgecode
 <http://www.gecode.org/>`_ will help.